 We recognize the dignity and worth of all individuals.
 To protect their rights we confront bias, prejudice, and discrimination.

-If you believe you are being harassed or discriminated against, contact or any member of the current NSGEU Executive for immediate assistance.
+If you believe you are being harassed or discriminated against, please contact NSGEU Education Officer at NSGEUEducation@nsgeu.ca or call (902)424-4063 or any member of the current NSGEU Executive for immediate assistance.